-An example of regional cooperation to address maritime threats-REFLECS31
+An example of regional cooperation to address maritime threats-REFLECS

 The Regional Fusion and Law Enforcement Centre for Safety and Security at Sea (REFLECS3), originally known as the Regional Anti-Piracy Prosecution and Intelligence Coordination Centre, was established in 2012 as a joint initiative by the United Kingdom and the Seychelles governments.
-Its overarching strategic objective is to "create a multidisciplinary and multinational centre for law enforcement cooperation in partnership with Seychelles, wider Indian Ocean nations, and international partners to combat the threat from regional piracy and maritime-linked transnational organized crime.
+Its overarching strategic objective is to "create a multidisciplinary and multinational centre for law enforcement cooperation in partnership with Seychelles, wider Indian Ocean nations, and international organized crime.
 The intention is to create sustainable regional capability and to undermine the piracy business model by bringing pirate leaders, financiers, and enablers to justice and depriving them of the proceeds and benefits of their crimes."
 The center has strengthened regional cooperation through a joint intelligence task force comprised of the Seychelles, Tanzania, and Kenya.
 The center has successfully contributed to the prosecution of suspected pirates.